 Open Call for Suggestions

 As for the last 2 editions, we have decided to open a Call for Suggestions to encourage interested actors to submit their ideas and recommendations.
-The Open Call will be open until May 2020, so don't hesitate to submit a proposal for a session!
+The Open Call will be open until the end of July 2020, so don't hesitate to submit a proposal for a session!